Pollen and Children

 When is pollen season?

-Each plant has a pollen season.
-It usually starts in the spring, but may begin as early as January in the western areas of the U.S. The season usually lasts until November.
+Each type of plant has a pollen season.
+Some things bloom in the spring, others bloom in the fall.
+Pollen season usually starts in the spring, but may begin as early as January in the western areas of the U.S. The season usually lasts until November.

 Can allergic rhinitis in pollen season be prevented?